 During your stay at the Choctaw Casino Resort in Durant, spend some time in the outdoor pool area and you will be transported to another place.
-Only available to guests of the Choctaw Casino Resort Hotel, the Oasis Tropical Pool features landscaped waterways that converge in a central pool surrounded by flowing fountains, waterfalls and tropical plants that take you away to an island paradise.
-Relax in one of the three spa tubs, or chill out in one of the cabanas.
-A water slide, dive-in movies and a pool just for kids are also featured, so all ages can have a great time.
-Conveniently located near the pool, The Cabana Grill offers food, and along with drinks from the beverage area, you may never have a reason to leave.
+Only available to resort guests, AQUA features three acres of beautiful landscaping with two pools and tropical plants that take you away to an island paradise.
+Relax in the exclusive, adult-only pool, or chill out in one of the cabanas.
+Two water slides along with a pool just for kids are also featured, so all ages can have a great time.
+Conveniently located near the pool, LUNA restaurant offers food, and along with drinks from the beverage area, you may never have a reason to leave.

 Spend a day enjoying a variety of water activities for all ages at the Pelican Bay Aquatic Center in Edmond.
 This park offers water-related fun as far as the eye can see.
 Plummet down winding, 150-foot-long water slides, then test your skills on the climbing wall.
 Feel the channel current pull you along in the water, then visit the diving board at the deep end of the pool to show off your cannonball skills.
 A lap pool with six lanes offers a great place to practice swimming.
 Take the kids over to the shallow pool and mini-slide, where they can splash and play in an endless water supply.

-Head out to enjoy 20,000 square feet of water at the Miami Water Park, Oklahoma’s largest municipal pool.
+Head out to enjoy 20,000 square feet of water at the City of Miami Municipal Pool, Oklahoma’s largest municipal pool.
 This is not your ordinary swimming pool though; multiple slides and unique aquatic equipment make this an exciting water park.
 Speed down a 45-ft straight slide, or wind your way down a twisty slide.
 Kids will love the playground areas, small slides and colorful water fixture in the pool that dumps and shoots water every which way.
-At this Miami park, concessions are offered and lockers are available, so it’s easy to spend the whole day playing in the water.back to top
+At this Miami park, concessions are offered and lockers are available, so it’s easy to spend the whole day playing in the water.